 ABSTRACT

-Objectives: To predict the amount of teamwork throughout a surgery and to explore factors affecting patient and psychological safety during a surgery, based on performing the pre-operative check-in and on interprofessional teamwork.
+Objectives: To predict the amount of teamwork throughout a surgery and to explore factors affecting patient and psychological safety during a surgery, based on performing a preoperative check-in and interprofessional teamwork.

 Methods: This mixed methods study included quantitative and qualitative analyses.
 Quantitative data included 2,184 observations of performing safety standards during surgeries in 29 hospitals, analyzed using multivariate binary logistic regressions.
-Qualitative data included analysis of 25 semi-structured interviews with OR clinicians and risk managers, using a thematic analysis approach.
+Qualitative data were obtained from an analysis of 25 semi-structured interviews with operating room (OR) clinicians and risk managers, using a thematic analysis approach.

-Results: Analysis of the OR observations revealed that lack of teamwork in the preoperative 'sign in' phase doubled the odds for lack of teamwork intraoperatively (OR= 1.972, 95% CI [1.741, 2.233], p<0.001) and in the 'time out' phase (OR= 2.142, 95% CI [1.879, 2.441] p<0.001.
-Consistent staff presence during the surgery increased teamwork by 21% for physicians and 24% for nurses (p<0.05), but turnover decreased teamwork by 73% for physicians (p<0.05).
+Results: Analysis of the OR observations revealed that a lack of teamwork in the preoperative “sign in” phase doubled the odds of there being a lack of teamwork during surgery (odds ratio = 1.972, 95% confidence interval (CI) 1.741, 2.233, p<0.001) and during the “time out” phase (odds ratio = 2.142, 95% CI 1.879, 2.441, p<0.001).
+Consistent staff presence during surgery increased teamwork, by 21% for physicians and 24% for nurses (p<0.05), but turnover decreased teamwork by 73% for physicians (p<0.05).

-Data from interviews indicated patient and psychological safety are related to a perception of a collaborative team role with mutual commitment and effective interprofessional communication.
+Interview data indicated that patient and psychological safety are related to a perception of a collaborative team role, with mutual commitment and effective interprofessional communication.

 Conclusions: Healthcare organizations should consider the key items identified in this study when trying to identify factors that affect teamwork during a surgery.
-Effective preoperative teamwork positively affects intraoperative teamwork, as does more clinicians participating in a surgery without turnover.
-Other factors include working in a designated team led by the surgeon and effective interprofessional communication.
+Effective preoperative teamwork positively affects intraoperative teamwork, as does more clinicians participating in a surgery, with no turnover.
+Other factors include working in a designated team led by a surgeon and effective interprofessional communication.

 INTRODUCTION

-Patient safety is an ongoing concern in operating rooms (OR) and teamwork is a major component of safety.
-Surgical teams work in complex environments, characterized by high stress, and vulnerable patients.[1,2] Standard safety checks are sometimes omitted (3).
-Most surgical teams include clinicians from various disciplines, with differing priorities, roles, backgrounds and expertise (4).
+Patient safety is an ongoing concern in operating rooms (OR), and teamwork is a major component of safety.
+Surgical teams work in complex environments, characterized by a high level of stress and vulnerable patients (1,2).
+Standard safety checks are sometimes omitted (3).
+Most surgical teams include clinicians from various disciplines, with differing priorities, roles, backgrounds, and expertise (4).
 Although they share the goal of providing safe and successful surgical care (5,6), they are susceptible to errors (2).
-Surgical Never Events (NE) are preventable, unjustified adverse events that should be reduced to zero through quality improvement (7).
+Surgical Never Events (NE) are preventable, unjustifiable adverse events that should be reduced to zero through quality improvement (7).

 Effective teamwork is an essential component of safe surgery (8).
 Xyrichis and Ream defined teamwork as a “dynamic process involving two or more healthcare professionals with complementary backgrounds and skills, sharing common health goals” (9).
 Surgical outcomes depend strongly on communication and cooperation (10-13).
 Ineffective teamwork is linked to poorer patient outcomes and adverse events (14).

-The Psychological Safety Theory can explain some of the factors inhibiting teamwork.
-Psychological safety represents a shared belief of the team that it is safe to engage in interpersonal risk-taking, which is necessary for team learning and working towards a common goal (15).
-Generally, poorly defined tasks and lack of resources lead to poor psychological safety, whereas leadership, trust among team members and ability to solve problems (16) engender an environment that fosters empowerment (17).
+The psychological safety theory can explain some of the factors that inhibit teamwork.
+Psychological safety represents a shared belief among a team that it is safe to engage in interpersonal risk-taking, which is necessary for team learning and working toward a common goal (15).
+Generally, poorly defined tasks and a lack of resources lead to poor psychological safety, whereas leadership, trust among team members, and an ability to solve problems (16) engender an environment that fosters empowerment (17).

 Bates and Singh described the importance of policies to prevent previous and emerging risks (18).
 Surgical safety standards promote and enable psychological safety during a surgery (19).
-The World Health Organization’s surgical safety checklist (SSC) and surgical counts encourage intra- and interdisciplinary teamwork through collaboration between nurses and physicians (20).
+The World Health Organization’s surgical safety checklist (SSC) and surgical counts encourage intra- and inter-disciplinary teamwork through collaboration between nurses and physicians (20).